inception-health/platform-technical-challenge/readme.md

 ### Application

 There is a typescript code base in the `app/` folder in the root of this repository.
 It exports two functions, `checkin` and `backend` from `index.ts`. `checkin` creates a record in dynamodb that represents a patient checking in. `backend` reads the records in dynamodb and returns a JSON encoded message representing the latest checkin time for the known patients.

 The functions are fairly short and written in typescript.
 Please feel free to read the code to get a sense of things.

-These functions can be invoked directly from lambda or using the express implementation in `express.ts`.
+The functions can be invoked directly from lambda or using the express implementation in `express.ts`.

 There are two Dockerfiles provided for your convenience.
 First, `Dockerfile.lambda` is for use with lambdas.
 Second is `Dockerfile.express` which will startup an express server on port 3000.

+You should not need to modify this code.
+You may use either the lambda or express based version of the app or some combination of the two.

 ### Runtime requirements